Soni-Test/Unsupervised-ML-Customer-Segmentation/README.md

 The RFM model is quite useful model in retail customer segmentation where only the data of customer transaction is available.
 RFM stands for the three dimensions:

-Recency – How recently did the customer purchase? </br> Frequency – How often do they purchase? </br> Monetary Value – How much do they spend? </br> A combination of these three attributes can be defined to assign a quantitative value to customers. e.g. A customer who recently bought high value products and transacts regularly is a high value customer.
+Recency – How recently did the customer purchase? - Number of days since last purchase </br> Frequency – How often do they purchase? - The total number of purchases </br> Monetary Value – How much do they spend? - The total money customer spent </br> A combination of these three attributes can be defined to assign a quantitative value to customers. e.g. A customer who recently bought high value products and transacts regularly is a high value customer.

 ## Model used for analysis

-* K-Means Clustering
+* K-Means Clustering</br>
+  - Silhouette Analysis
+  - Elbow Method
 * DBSCAN Clustering
-* Hierarchical Clustering
+* Hierarchical Clustering </br>
+  - Agglomerative Clustering (Bottom-up approach using tree like diagram called Dendogram)